-StriaTM Cladding is to be installed on HardieTM 20mm horizontal cavity battens.
-The battens provide ventilation and drainage between the frame and the cladding and are considered a "packer" only in this specification.
+StriaTM Cladding to be installed on a cavity.
+The battens provide ventilation and drainage between the frame and the panel and are considered a "packer" only in this specification.

-The HardieTM 20mm horizontal cavity battens are H3.1 treated in accordance with NZS 3640 (Chemical preservation of rough and sawn timber) to comply with the durability requirements of B2/AS1.
+The timber cavity battens must be minimum H3.1 treated in accordance with NZS 3640 (Chemical preservation of rough and sawn timber) to comply with the durability requirements of B2/AS1.

-HardieTM 20mm horizontal cavity battens meet the requirements of E2/AS1 and:
+Cavity battens must comply with E2/AS1 and:

-- Are minimum 20mm thick and 45mm wide;
+- be minimum 18mm thick

-- Fixed horizontally to nogs;
+- be as wide as the width of studs

-- Fixed vertically to studs at corners and openings;
+- fixed vertically to studs

-- Must be fixed by the cladding fixings to the main framing over the flexible underlay.
-Therefore until claddings are fixed the battens only need to be tacked to framing by 40 x 2.8mm or longer nails at 800mm centres;
+- must be fixed by the cladding fixings to the main framing over the building underlay.
+Therefore until claddings are fixed the battens only need to be tacked to framing by 40 x 2.8mm or longer nails at 800mm centres.

-- Permit air circulation and water drainage.